 So, given the choice between choosing everything myself–based on my very limited understanding of the world–and letting God choose–based on His infinite wisdom, God’s will is always going to be the best choice every. single. time.
-Even when we don’t understand it.
+We just have to trust God even when we don’t understand.

 Latest posts by Brittany (see all)

 - 6 Comforting Bible Verses for Hard Times (+ Free Printable!) - March 27, 2017